 2. Eventually the debt becomes too much and the boom turns into bust

-3. This instability is bad for businesses
+3. Instability is bad for businesses